AdobeDocs/experience-manager-screens.en/help/user-guide/troubleshoot-videos.md

 ## Video Assets {#video-assets}

-If you do not see a source attribute under video, it could be that the video did not get transcoded.
-If the video is transcoded properly, it will appear in the dashboard, as shown in the figure below.
+If you do not see a source attribute under video, it could be that the video did not get trans-coded.
+If the video is trans-coded properly, it will appear in the dashboard, as shown in the figure below.

 Check ffmpeg is installed and the video profiles.